General Information:

 As previously mentioned, they're not commonly kept pets so there isn't a specific commercial diet prepared for harvest mice.
 Most experienced owners recommend making your own food mix.

 A good quality mix of wild bird food, fresh and dried flowers, dried insects, and occasional fruits and vegetables will be sufficient.
 The majority of their diet should be seeds and grains.
+Though they will naturally consume insects, they're far less omnivorous than that of house mice and rats.

-Please feel free to ask more questions!
+Please feel free to ask more questions

 Harvest mice are social animals and would live in small but overlapping territories in the wild.
 A small number of males can live together.